kyle-long/hackytrack/README.md

 Total: 0:15:01.967295
 ```

 You can also add a `-v` (for verbose) option to get a more detailed breakdown.
-You can add additonal more `v`s to get more detail.
+You can add additonal `v`s to get more detail.

 ```
 hackyanalyze 2016-05-26 -v